djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/Azure_IoT_Hub_RPI_Pico_LightSensor_WithCDM/readme.md

 ![LDR](./InvokeMethod.png)

-- In th epopup (top in middle) enter start, press enter twice -You should now see Telemetry in VS Code and in the Serial Terminal = Commands
+- In th epopup (top in middle) enter start, press enter twice
+- You should now see Telemetry in VS Code and in the Serial Terminal.

+= Commands
   - Note case sensitive
     - And only the first 4 characters matter-